Joaquim Pedro Quintela, 1st Count of Farrobo: Early life

 Farrobo, named after his father, was the son of the Baron of Quintela, Joaquim Pedro Quintela, and his wife D. Maria Joaquina Xavier de Saldanha.
 He was very fond of the arts ever since a young age; he became an accomplished amateur musician, playing in João Domingos Bomtempo's Philharmonic Society, modelled after the London Royal Philharmonic Society.
 He sang, played the cello, the bass, and was a French horn soloist.
 His passion for music led him, later in life, to hire a bandleader to assemble an orchestra in his own household, composed of his multiple servants.

 On 19 May 1819, aged 18, he married Mariana Carlota Lodi, a Dame of the Order of Saint Elizabeth and the daughter of Francisco António Lodi, the first impresario of São Carlos Theatre.
 This union produced seven children: Maria Joaquina Quintela Farrobo (b.
 1819), Maria Carlota Quintela (b.
 1821), Maria Madalena Quintela (b.
 1822), Joaquim Pedro Quintela, 2nd Count of Farrobo (b.
 1823), Maria Ana Hortense de Quintela (b.
 1825), Maria Palmira Quintela (b.
 1826), and Francisco Jaime Quintela, later 1st Viscount of Charruada (b.
 1827).

-His father passed away on 1 October 1817, and he succeeded him as the 2nd Baron of Quintela on 3 November 1819.
+His father died on 1 October 1817, and he succeeded him as the 2nd Baron of Quintela on 3 November 1819.